Cradcliff187/Drivers-Test/README.md

 # Kentucky Driver's Manual Test-Bank Generator

+A comprehensive tool for generating test questions based on the Kentucky Driver's Manual.

+Updated: May 15, 2025

 This project processes the Kentucky State Driver's Manual PDF and generates a comprehensive test bank of multiple-choice questions.
 The questions can be used for study purposes or integrated into a testing application.

 ## Features